Sarjilsatware/Medical-Data-Analytics/README.md

 4. To visualize patterns and trends in readmission using data visualization tools.
 5. To provide data-driven recommendations for reducing readmission rates.
+## Tools/Software used
+- FOR DATA RETRIEVAL:
+MYSQL COMMUNITY SERVER & MYSQL WORKBENCH
+- FOR DATA IMPORT & EXPORT:
+EXCEL
+- FOR DATA VISUALIZATION:
+POWERBI